dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

   <ul>
     <li>The build happens on the production system, no CI or separate build server involved.</li>
-    <li>We deploy to a single server that hosts the app, nginx as a reverse proxy and the postgres database.
+    <li>We deploy to a single server that hosts the app, NGINX as a reverse proxy and the postgres database.
     The target server is an [Ubuntu 16.04 Digital Ocean droplet](http://www.digitalocean.com/?refcode=63eb025a3190).</li>
     <li>Achieve a Heroku-style `git push` based deployment by using [Gatling](https://github.com/hashrocket/gatling).</li>
   </ul>